The pop music star is about to turn 30, and her list of life lessons beautifully blends heart with humor, plus practicality and purpose.

 In this wireless, tech world, parents need to be proactive in connecting with their teens through real conversation.

-Well written books reinforce the values and morals you want to impart to your children.
+Well-written books can reinforce the values and morals you want to impart to your children.
+They can help you parent well.

 The proliferation of internet stars should cause us to question their focus—and ours.